UserC2/sudoku_cpp/Tasks.md

 - Handle window resizing (pause game and print error if window size is smaller than needed)
 - Need sudoku grid
 - Need sudoku game
+- "Not-nice" mode where all numbers are swapped for their respective symbols:
+- ! @ # $ % ^ & * (
+- Entry of the number or the shifted number should still result in the same output